JoelAtDeluxe/AoC_2022/readme.md

 * Day 10
   * Example of how to make an iterator
   * Expand a list into something suitable for varags with `:_*`
+* Day 11
+  * Decent functional approach -- I don't think there's any mutation here
+  * A few examples of returning a function
+  * A partial example of a alternate case constructor, but I didn't do it right because I ran into problems using it the way I wanted.

 ## Language Insights / Takes